RobbieHember/fcgadgets/README.md

 * Apply the information gained from experiments and monitoring programs to support complex policy decisions in natural resource management

 ## FEATURES
+* Simulate forest sector greenhouse gas (GHG) balance for treatment areas, point locations, or hypothetical stands
 * Explore the effects of aerial Urea application on the annual GHG balance of a forest stand
 * Explore the effects of underplanting on the annual GHG balance of a forest stand
 * Explore the effects of salvage logging on the annual GHG balance of a forest stand
-* Simulate the forest carbon balance at set of regular points
-* Simulate the forest carbon balance across a set of vector treatment areas distributed across BC
 * Simulate high-resolution, wall-to-wall coverage of a watershed or timber supply area

 ## CBRUNNER